Skip to main content

 Think of phases as big steps of the project - phases oversee the projects overall progression, and workstreams are the different categories of work within each phase.

-• How can I edit, archive or delete workstreams?
+How can I edit, archive or delete workstreams from the account?

-You cannot delete workstreams, but you can archive or edit workstreams by clicking on the 3 dots next to the workstream name and then select Edit or Archive:
+You cannot delete workstreams from the account, but you can archive or edit workstreams by clicking on the 3 dots next to the workstream name and then select Edit or Archive:

 Did this answer your question?